-- configIpSubnetTable: lists configurable network interfaces with an IP setting.
+configIpSubnetTable: lists configurable network interfaces with an IP setting.
 By default, a network interface can specify only one interface among wireless interface, Ethernet interface, virtual interface, or L2 tunnel GRE interface by using configIpSubnetInterface.

-In order to add multi interfaces in a network, you have to set the network as bridge by writing '2' to the configIpSubnetBridgeEnable OID, and then add interfaces by managing configInterfaceTable (see configInterfaceDepends in section OIDs relevant to Data Link Kayer). - configlpZonesTable: general settings of user defined network zones.
-In this table, you can also enable NAT/PAT (IP Masquerading) then go to configlpNatlpForwardTable for further configuration. - configIpNatIpForwardTable: allows to redirect the input traffic on one zone to a device on private zone when the configIpZoneNAT is enabled. - configlpFirewallTable: used to manage integrated firewall rules on specified zone.
+In order to add multi interfaces in a network, you have to set the network as bridge by writing '2' to the configlpSubnetBridgeEnable OID, and then add interfaces by managing configInterfaceTable (see configInterfaceDepends in section V4.5.2).

+- configlpZonesTable: general settings of user defined network zones.
+In this table, you can also enable NAT then go to configlpNatlpForwardTable for further configuration. - configIpNatIpForwardTable: allows to redirect the input traffic on one zone to a device on private zone when the configIpZoneNAT is enabled. - configipFirewallTable: used to manage integrated firewall rules on specified zone.
 The firewall can drop, reject or forward the input traffic from one chosen zone to another device or zone. - configIpRoutesTable: list of static routes.
-The static routes indicate over which interface and gateway certain host or network can be reached.

-- configIpZoneForwardTable: list of inter-zone forwarding rules.
+The static routes indicate over which interface and gateway certain host or network can be reached. - configIpZoneForwardTable: list of inter-zone forwarding rules.
 It allows to set the forwarding policies between one zone and other zones.
-This table is used only for the zone which disables IP Masquerading. - configIpDscpTaggingTable: list of DSCP tagging rules applied on each incoming frame.
+This table is used only for the zone which disables NAT. - configIpDscpTaggingTable: list of DSCP tagging rules applied on each incoming frame.
 The incoming frames matching all the rules in this table will be tagged on DSCP tag.
 Only routed frames forwarded from one IP network to another can be tagged.